11 intermittent fasting benefits – explained by SIMPLE

 Even better, that fat loss is often concentrated in the belly area.

-For instance, in this study, people lost 4%–7% of their waist circumference within 6–24 weeks.
+For instance, in one study, people lost 4%–7% of their waist circumference within 6 to 24 weeks.[8]

 Because belly fat is often an indicator of visceral fat, which is the kind of fat that sits around our internal organs, this is extra powerful for our health.